SERESLab/SERESLab.github.io/README.md

-# YsuSERESL.github.io
-SERESL Website
+#SERESL Website

-This is the source for the YSU SERESL (Software Engineering Resarch and Empirical Studies) website.
+This is the source for the SERESL (Software Engineering Resarch and Empirical Studies Lab) website.